solidboredom/constructive/tutorials/basic-tutorial.md

 ![screen](./tutorial-images/stack2.png)

-> note please do not forget the TOUP()alignment if you are using the stack(TOUP) this will align each individual body you ae stacking in the same direction with the Stacking, only then the Bodies are Stacked properly on top of each other.
+> note please donot forget the TOUP()alignment if youare using the stack(TOUP) this will align each individual body you ae stacking in the same direction with the Stacking, only the then the Bodies are Stacked properly on top of each other.

 ---------------------